J-Champagne/Image_Editor/README.md

 Uses low-level manipulations with no additional libraries.

-Although only copying and converting to grayscale are available, efforts were made to make this software modular.
+Although only copying, converting to grayscale, and brightness adjustments are available, efforts were made to make this software modular.
 Additional functionalities can be added with relative ease.

 To run this software, simply type `make` in your terminal followed by `./img_editor.exe` with by the appropriate commands.